 If your pastor is a lay supply appointment, they do not meet the standard of "clergy" for the United Methoist Church, and so the church must treat them as they do any lay employee (including withholding taxes and paying FICA taxes).
 Lay supply pastors do not benefit from housing allowance regulations.

-There are NO CIRCUMSTANCES where appointed pastors in the South Georgia Conference are independent contractors.
+There are NO CIRCUMSTANCES where appointed or assigned pastors in the South Georgia Conference are independent contractors.

 THE DEPARTMENT OF LABOR will treat your pastor as a church employee.
 They are covered by applicable labor regulations.
 Conference rules REQUIRE the church to have Worker's Compensation insurance on the pastor.